Project Manager Government ICT Contracts

 That means experience with vendor governance, contract management awareness, and the ability to run difficult conversations with senior vendor representatives is genuinely valuable in this market.
 Agencies that have been burned by poorly managed vendor engagements actively look for this capability.

 The project management contractor market in Canberra is well-stocked at the mid level.
-What separates the contractors landing $1,400+ day roles from those competing for $1,100 roles is usually a combination of: recognisable agency experience, program-level scope (not just single-project), framework certification that matches what the hiring agency uses, and a demonstrated record of keeping complex programs moving under real pressure.
+As a rough early 2026 guide, the contractors landing $1,400+ day roles tend to combine recognisable agency experience, program-level scope, framework familiarity that matches the hiring environment, and a demonstrated record of keeping complex programs moving under real pressure.

 Being specific about the type of program you've worked on matters.
 'Government project management' is not a differentiator.
-'SAP S/4HANA implementation at a Commonwealth agency' or 'cloud migration program spanning four business units' tells a hiring manager exactly what environment they're evaluating.
+'SAP S/4HANA implementation at a Commonwealth agency' or 'cloud migration program spanning four business units' tells a hiring manager exactly what environment they are evaluating.

 What's the typical daily rate for a government ICT project manager in Canberra?

-Broadly $1,100–$1,600 per day for experienced project managers.
+Typical Canberra rates as of early 2026 sit broadly between $1,100 and $1,600 per day for experienced project managers.
 Program managers or those managing multiple workstreams, vendor relationships, or high-visibility delivery programs typically sit at the top of that range or above it.
+Rates vary by program complexity, seniority, and clearance level.

 Is PRINCE2 still the dominant framework in government ICT?